DS202-at-ISU/lab-2-lab2_team8/README.md

-**NOTE:** - Most of the plots won’t be done for max range of values because they might heavily skew the plots - See [detailed visualization file](exploration_workspace.R) for all the various trends.
+**NOTE:** - Most of the plots won’t be done for max range of values because they might heavily skew the plots - See [detailed visualization file called exploration\_workspace.R in our repo](exploration_workspace.R) for all the various trends.
 We picked couple important ones for this document.
+DO NOT CLICK THE LINK FROM HTML AFTER KNITTING, THE LINK ONLY WORKS FOR README.md ON GITHUB

     ## # A tibble: 6,935 × 1
     ##    Bedrooms